FelixOnline/v2/content/articles/2010-11-11-is-the-first-year-of-a-degree-a-waste-of-time.md

  - /comment/369/is-the-first-year-of-a-degree-a-waste-of-time
 imported: true
 comments:
+ - value: >
- - Wow thanks for your superior knowledge Mr Furse I really feel like I am on the right course now I really dont understand why they dont put you on a tour of UK schools as some sort of wizard career advisor 20120215 0211     Youre so awesome man  I cant bveiele I missed this blog for so long  Its just great stuff all round  Your design man too amazing  I cant wait to read what youve got next  I love everything that youre saying and want more more MORE  Keep this up man  Its just too good
+     Wow, thanks for your superior knowledge Mr Furse.
+I really feel like I am on the right course now.
+I really don't understand why they don't put you on a tour of UK schools as some sort of 'wizard' career advisor.,　( 2012.02.15 02:11 ) : Youre so awesome, man!
+I cant bveiele I missed this blog for so long.
+Its just great stuff all round.
+Your design, man too amazing!
+I cant wait to read what youve got next.
+I love everything that youre saying and want more, more, MORE!
+Keep this up, man!
+Its just too good.

 # Article Taxonomies
 categories: